 Read the articles that match your business first.
 Keep a list of the policy rules at the end of each article.
 Those become the first draft of your AI usage policy.

 Then use the incident-response playbook in Incident response to decide what staff should do when an AI issue appears.
-Use the adoption guide in Adoption path to turn the controls into a staged plan.
+Use the adoption guide in Adoption path to turn the controls into a staged plan: what to do first, which AI uses are ready for most SMBs, which require investment, and which should wait until the business or vendor can support them.

 AI use should be visible, owned, bounded, reviewed where consequence is high, and reported quickly when it goes wrong.
 A business that can do those things is in a much better position than one that learns about its AI use only after something goes wrong.